arne-cl/python-saml/README.md

  * Lastest release: https://github.com/onelogin/python-saml/releases/latest
  * Master repo: https://github.com/onelogin/python-saml/tree/master

-Copy the core of the library (src/onelogin/saml2 folder) and merge the setup.py inside the python application. (each application has its structure so take your time to locate the Python SAML toolkit in the best place).
+Copy the core of the library (**src/onelogin/saml2** folder) and merge the setup.py inside the python application.
+(Each application has its structure, so take your time to locate the Python SAML toolkit in the best place).

 #### Option 2.
 Download from pypi ####